 I have had the opportunity to use a handful of Nokta Makro coils now and I could end this article now by just saying I am very impressed but I guess I should explain a little further.

-11” DD coil – Although I have used it I don’t have enough time on it to say much yet.
+11” DD Coil – Although I have used it I don’t have enough time on it to say much yet.
 I will however say that so far it has worked flawlessly.
 This is the new stock coil that comes on the Anfibio.
-Very soon I will do a head to head comparison between this coil and the 11X7 DD coil that comes standard on the Kruzer line of detectors.
+Very soon I will do a head to head comparison between this coil and the 11X7 DD Coil that comes standard on the Kruzer line of metal detectors.

-11 X 7 DD coil – this coil comes stock on the Impact and Kruzer line of detectors.
+11 X 7 DD Coil – this coil comes stock on the Impact and Kruzer line of metal detectors.
 Very solid performer and an absolutely great, all around coil.
 Incredible depth, great target separation and will still work great in heavy trash and iron.